Tyabb

 Tyabb is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tyabb's dwelling structure, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Tyabb stood at 36.8%, with mortgaged dwellings at 49.7% and rented ones at 13.4%.
-The median monthly mortgage repayment was $1,824, lower than Melbourne metro's $2,000.
+Tyabb's dwelling structure, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Tyabb was higher at 36.8%, with the rest being mortgaged (49.7%) or rented (13.4%).
+The median monthly mortgage repayment was $1,824, lower than Melbourne metro's average of $2,000.
 Median weekly rent in Tyabb was $383, compared to Melbourne metro's $390.
-Nationally, Tyabb's mortgage repayments are below the Australian average of $1,863, while rents exceed the national figure of $375.
+Nationally, Tyabb's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing